tomas-ravalli/dynamic-pricing-engine/README.md

   <img src="./assets/dp-hl.png" alt="High-level Project Diagram" width="1500">
 </p>

 The system operates in a continuous loop: the Dynamic Pricing Engine constantly ingests and analyzes both Internal Factors (like how many seats are left) and External Factors (like social media buzz).
-Based on this combined data, it generates a recommended price and a demand forecast.
+Based on this combined data, it **forecasts demand at various price points, which the Decision Engine uses to generate a recommended price**.
 The Club uses these outputs to set the official ticket prices.
 The Fan, in turn, sees these prices and uses the system's guidance (e.g., price-drop alerts) to decide when to buy.
 This entire process creates a responsive, market-driven pricing strategy that is more sophisticated than a static, pre-set price list; this moves from a reactive, manual process to a proactive, automated one with human-in-the-loop (HiTL).

 | 🚩 The Problem | 💡 The Solution |
 | :--------------------------- | :---------------------------- |